cynthialmy/cynthialmy.github.io/_posts/2026-02-27-self-evolving-ai-assistant.md

 The assistant decomposes the research goal into parallel search queries (English and Chinese), fetches full articles rather than snippets, synthesizes a structured document with diagrams and citations, and logs the session output in the daily memory log.

-### Project Scaffolding from a Design Reference
+### Daily Assistant: Project Scaffolding from a Design Reference

 **Scenario**: I have a reference architecture document and want to turn it into a working project structure with all the right files and conventions.
-This is exactly how bip was built: starting from a design sketch and building out the full CLI.

 ```mermaid
 sequenceDiagram